sleeplessinc/forker/README.md

 # Forker

-This crazy little forker listens on a port (typically 80) and forwards HTTP transactions to other servers based on what is found in the "Host:" headers.
+This crazy little forker listens on a port (typically 80) and forwards HTTP transactions to other servers based on what is found in the "Host:" headers of the request.
 See [diagram](https://github.com/sleeplessinc/forker/raw/master/forker.pdf).

-## Install

-	npm install forker

-	cd node_modules/forker			# or where ever
-	cp cfg.json-example cfg.json
-	./start							# or sudo ./start

-	open "http://localhost" in a browser

-	vim cfg.json					# to suit your purposes
-	./restart						# or sudo ./restart

 ## Example config.json

-There is a file called cfg.json-example that shows how to configure it. rename it to cfg.json and edit to your liking.
+There is a file called cfg.json-example that shows how to configure it. rename it to config.json and edit to your liking.

 	{
-		"logLevel": 2,
 		"port": 80,
-		"host": "0.0.0.0",
 		"forks":{
-			"localhost":			{ "host":"sleepless.com",	"port":8080 },
+			"sleepless.com":			{ "host":"localhost",	"port":8080 },
-			"default":				{ "host":"sleepless.com",	"port":80 }
 		}
 	}

-The logLevel can be 0 thru 5.
-Higher levels give more deatailed output.

 The "port" setting is the port that forker will listen on.
-If "host" is set to "0.0.0.0", forker listens on all IPs
+Forker listens on all IPs

 ## Running

-The cfg.json file is expected to be in the current working directory.
+The config.json file is expected to be in the current working directory.

 	./start
 	./stop